-960 Figure 6.
+575 Figure 6.
 Dot diagram of the period 1971-2015, showing the 500 most severe precipitation events, detected using the PSI.
 The results are shown for HYRAS-5km (black circles), EOBS-25km (grey squares), RCM (blue circles), and CPM (red dots).
-The CPM data set is extended from Jan-1971 to Dec-1999 using the KLIWA-2.8km dataset (see Sect.
-2.2).
-The spearman's rank correlation of the data sets is shown in the legend where_HYRAS-5km taken as the reference.
+The spearman's rank correlation of the data sets is shown in the legend whereHYRAS-5km taken as the reference.
 All daily precipitation datasets have been upscaled to a common grid of 25 km by means of a conservative remapping

 Figure 7.
-Validation of the model's specific humidity (a, c) and temperature (b, d) against radiosondes obtained from the UWYO soundings All available soundings during the 8 selected events (Tab.
-3) are used for the validation, namely at, In total, 11 stations within the ALP-3 simulation domain (Fig. 1) are used, namely Nimes (France); Oppin, Meiningen, Idar-Oberstein, Stuttgart, Kümmersbruck and Munich (Germany); Praha (Czech Republic); Milano, S. Pietro, and Pratica di Mare (Italy).
-The model information is interpolated to the station location. (a, b) Show the mean bias and standard deviation of the differences (solid lines) and shaded areas) as well as the RMSE (dashed lines). (c, d) show respectively the humidity and temperature profiles of RCM, CPM and the observations.
+Validation of the model's specific humidity (a) and temperature (b) against radiosondes obtained from the UWYO soundings All available soundings during the 8 selected events (Tab.
+3) are used for the validation.
+In total, 11 stations within the ALP-3 simulation domain (Fig. 1) are used, namely Nimes (France); Oppin, Meiningen, Idar-Oberstein, Stuttgart, Kümmersbruck and Munich (Germany); Praha (Czech Republic); Milano, S. Pietro, and Pratica di Mare (Italy).
+The model information is interpolated to the station location.
 The MB is calculated as MOD-OBS, hence positive MB values, indicate an overestimation of humidity or temperature.

 Figure 8.
-Spatial distributions of hursthe_surface specific humidity Mean Bias (MB), obtained as differences between (a) RCM and EOBS-25km and (b) between CPM and EOBS-25km.
+Spatial distributions of hurs Mean Bias (MB), obtained as differences between (a) RCM and EOBS-25km and (b) between CPM and EOBS-25km.
 All datasets have been coarse-grained to a 25 km resolution common grid.
 The spatially averaged MB and Root Mean Squared Error (RMSE) is shown in text.
-MB and RMSE are obtained from daily hurs surface specific humidity values for all days in the 8 selected events (Tab.3).
+MB and RMSE are obtained from daily hurs values for all days in the 8 selected events (Tab.3).

 Figure 9.
-Empirical Orthogonal Function 1 of precipitation for SONDJF (a, c, e, g) and MAMJJA (b, d, f) from CPMor the RCM (a, b) and CPM (c, d) simulations.
-The EOFs-1 is are obtained using the 290 most severe heavy precipitation events in each season (90-percentile).
-The corresponding results for RCM are shown in Fig. S.?? in the supplementary material.

-in each season (SONDJF and MAMJJA) in the period 2000-2015.
+Empirical Orthogonal Function 1 of precipitation for SONDJF (a, c, e) and MAMJJA (b, d, f) for the RCM (a, b) and CPM (c, d) simulations.
+The EOF-1 is obtained using daily precipitation values in each season (SONDJF and MAMJJA) in the period 2000-2015.
 The composite differences (e, f) are calculated as differences of the timely averages of precipitation on days showing PC values larger than one standard deviation, i.e, days showing a large similarity to the spatial distribution of EOF-1.

 Figure 10.
 Composite differences of thermodynamical variables associated with heavy precipitation on the day prior to selected precipitation dates.
 The precipitation days are selected as those over one standard deviation of the Principal Components for EOF-1 shown in Fig. 9.
-Positive contours or blue colours stand for larger amount in RCM, negative contours and red colours for larger
+Positive contours or blue colours stand for larger amount in RCM, negative contours and red colours for larger amount in CPM.
+The variables represented are (a, b) surface specific humidity (huss), precipitable water vapour (prw); (c, d); Convective Available Potential Energy (CAPE), equivalent potential temperature at 850 hPa ( $\theta_e^{850}$ ); (e, f) outbound surface sensible heat flux (hfss) and surface temperature (tas); (g, h) outbound surface latent heat flux (hfls) and surface wind speed (sfcwind).
+Green colours in hfss, denote grid points with no outbound sensible heat flux in RCM or CPM.